-- (a) Consultations are recommended in all non-emergency cases whenever requested by the patient, or the patient's personal representative if the patient lacks decisional capacity. - (b) Except in emergency cases, consultations are required in all cases in which, in the judgment of the attending physician: - (1) the diagnosis is obscure after ordinary diagnostic procedures have been completed; - (2) there is doubt as to the best therapeutic measures to be used; - (3) unusually complicated situations are present that may require specific skills of other practitioners; - (4) the patient exhibits severe symptoms of mental illness or psychosis; or

-(5) the patient is at high risk of perioperative complications.
+- (a) Consultations are recommended in all non-emergency cases whenever requested by the patient, or the patient's personal representative if the patient lacks decisional capacity. - (b) Except in emergency cases, consultations are required in all cases in which, in the judgment of the attending physician: - (1) the diagnosis is obscure after ordinary diagnostic procedures have been completed; - (2) there is doubt as to the best therapeutic measures to be used; - (3) unusually complicated situations are present that may require specific skills of other practitioners; - (4) the patient exhibits severe symptoms of mental illness or psychosis; or - (5) the patient is not a good medical or surgical risk.